List of Liberty ships (Ja–Je): James Screven

 was built by St. Johns River Shipbuilding Company.
-Her keel was laid on 4 October 1943.
+Named for brigadier general James Screven, her keel was laid on 4 October 1943.
 She was launched on 23 November and delivered on 4 December.
-To the United States Navy and renamed Shaula.Converted for naval use by Gibbs Gas Engine Co., Jacksonville.
+To the United States Navy and renamed Shaula.
+Converted for naval use by Gibbs Gas Engine Co., Jacksonville.
 Returned to WSA in June 1946 and renamed James Screven.
 Laid up in reserve.
 Sold in 1947 to Achille Lauro, Rome and renamed Olimpia.
 Used as a passenger ship until 1951.
 She was scrapped at La Spezia in January 1969.

 James Shields

 was built by California Shipbuilding Corporation.
 Her keel was laid on 13 May 1943.
 She was launched on 5 June and delivered on 18 June.
 Laid up in the James River post-war, she was scrapped at Philadelphia in June 1971.

 James S. Hogg

 was built by Todd Houston Shipbuilding Corporation.
 Her keel was laid on 8 March 1943.
 She was launched on 23 April and delivered on 12 May.
 To United States Navy in November 1943 and renamed Pavo.
 Converted for naval service at Terminal Island.
 Returned to WSA in December 1945 and renamed James S. Hogg.
 Laid up in the James River.
 She was scrapped at Bilbao in June 1972.